');

 About Plymouth, MI

-Plymouth is a small community in Michigan with a population of 9,234 residents.
-The median household income is $111,742 per year, which is above the national average.
-The median age in Plymouth is 44.1 years.
+Plymouth is a small town located in Michigan with a population of 9,234 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $111,742 per year, which is 49% above the national median of $75,149.
+The median age of 44.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Plymouth Ranks in Michigan